itstommymorgan/asari/README.md

     results.offset        #=> 300
     results.page_size     #=> 30

+#### Retrieving Data From Index Fields

+By default Asari only returns the document id's for any hits returned from a search.
+If you have result_enabled a index field you can have asari resturn that field in the result set without having to hit a database to get the results.
+Simply pass the :return_fields option with an array of fields

+    results = asari.search "Beavis", :return_fields => ["name", "address"]

+The result will look like this

+    {"23" => {"name" => "Beavis", "address" => "One CNN Center,  Atlanta"},
+    "54" => {"name" => "Beavis C", "address" => "Cornholio Way, USA"}}

 #### ActiveRecord

 By default the ActiveRecord module for Asari is not included in your project.
 To use it you will need to require it via